-The primary focus of the Business Administration degree program is the fundamental functions and activities performed in for-profit as well as not-for-profit organizations.
+The Business Administration program focuses on the fundamental functions and activities performed in for-profit as well as not-for-profit organizations.
 The curriculum enables students to gain essential business competencies, knowledge of business disciplines and methods, and appreciation for contemporary business environments and cultures.
-Students are provided opportunities for additional depth in areas of their choosing.
+Students are provided opportunities to gain additional depth in areas of their choosing.
 Students are prepared for careers in which a broad background and general knowledge in the field of business are requirements.
 Graduates may choose to enter one of the areas of business or industry for which their emphasis on business fundamentals has prepared them, to start their own businesses, or to pursue careers with local, state, or federal government.
 Some graduates choose to continue their education by enrolling in graduate programs or law school.
+Courses are taught at the East campus.